The LSST-DESC 3x2pt Tomography Optimization Challenge: Challenge Design

 \subsubsection{Metric 1: SNR}

 Our first metric is the total signal-to-noise ratio (SNR) of the power spectrum derived from the assigned $n_i(z)$ values:

-where $\mu$ is a stack of the theoretical predictions for the $C_\ell$ spectra for each tomographic bin, in turn, and $C$ a estimate of the covariance between them, making the approximation that the underlying density field has a Gaussian distribution as described in \citet{takada_jain} and summarized in \autoref{app:theory}.
+where $\mu$ is a stack of the theoretical predictions for the $C_\ell$ spectra for each tomographic bin pair, in turn (including auto- and cross-correlations for both clustering and lensing), and $C$ a estimate of the covariance between them, making the approximation that the underlying density field has a Gaussian distribution as described in \citet{takada_jain} and summarized in \autoref{app:theory}.
 We compute this metric for lensing alone, clustering alone, and the full 3x2pt combination.